American chop suey

 American chop suey is an American pasta casserole made with ground beef, macaroni and a seasoned tomato sauce, found in the cuisine of New England and other regions of the United States.
-Outside New England it is sometimes called American goulash or Johnny Marzetti, among other names.
+Outside New England, it is sometimes called American goulash or Johnny Marzetti, among other names.
 Despite its name, it has only a very distant relation to the chop suey of Chinese and American Chinese cuisine.

-Though this comfort food is influenced by Italian-American cuisine as well as older New England quick and practical meals like the "potato bargain" and "necessity mess," it is known as "American chop suey" both because it is a sometimes-haphazard hodgepodge of meat, vegetables and Italian seasonings, and because it once used rice, a base ingredient in Chinese cuisine, instead of pasta.
+Though this comfort food is influenced by Italian-American cuisine, as well as older New England quick and practical meals like the "potato bargain" and "necessity mess", it is known as "American chop suey" both because it is a sometimes-haphazard hodgepodge of meat, vegetables and Italian seasonings, and because it once used rice, a staple ingredient in Chinese cuisine, instead of pasta.

 Standard American chop suey consists of elbow macaroni and bits of cooked ground beef with sautéed onions in a thick tomato-based sauce.
-The dish can be served on a plate or in a bowl, usually accompanied by bread and often Worcestershire sauce.